whatstheweatherlike/whatstheweatherlike.github.io/about.md

 to the user at his location with minimal interaction while being as fast and accurate as possible.

-Licence to use this service
+License to use this service
 ===

 {% include_relative LICENSE %}